mikemarino/Homework_01-HTML-CSS-Git_Code_Refractor/README.md

 ## Installation

 This is a simple HTML/CSS webstite designed to run in a browser.
 The code for this website can be viewed directly in Github.
-Click on  <a href = "https://mikemarino.github.io/Homework_01-HTML-CSS-Git_Code_Refractor/">this link</a> to view the website in the browswer.
+Click on  <a href = "https://mikemarino.github.io/Homework_01-HTML-CSS-Git_Code_Refractor/">this link</a> to view the completed website in the browswer.
+This link is uses Github pages.

 ## Usage
 ## Credits